-UML Diagram 1-3:GEMRxChannel.vhd
+UML Diagram 2-3:GEMRxChannel.vhd

-ISU), this module provides a useful test bench with which to test the basic I/O functionality of the V1495.
+Although it was not used in the final stages of this project (that which was conducted at ISU), this module provides a useful test bench with which to test the basic I/O functionality of the V1495.
 This is particularly useful when one does not have access to VFAT chips for generating and capturing data packets.
-See UML Diagram 1-5 below and UML Diagram 1-6 on page 18.
+See UML Diagram 2-5 on page 27 and UML Diagram 2-6 on page 28.